crusher-dev/crusher/README.md

 <hr/>

-[Crusher](https://crusher.dev) all in one testing framework.
-It includes everything w.r.t to e2e testing, like test recorder(local app), test runner and web app for you.
+[Crusher](https://crusher.dev) is an all-in-one testing framework.
+It includes everything w.r.t to e2e testing, with low-code recorder, runner + batteries built-in.

-**Create, run and debug tests** with simple workflow, use **low-code or code**.
+**Create, run and debug tests** with a simple workflow, using **low-code or code**.
+With Crusher, you can create **tests for your web app in minutes**.
-Making testing to make it simple, fast and robust.

-It's an alternative to cypress, playwright, selenium, etc.
+It's an alternative to the traditional workflow of cypress, playwright, selenium, etc. [See more here](https://crusher.dev)

 <div>
-<h5  align="center"> Star repo to support us and get updates :heart: </h5>
+<h5  align="center"> Star this repo and show us some love :heart: </h5>
 </div>

 <div align="center">